Roger Hedgecock here from KOGO Radio in San Diego and getting a lot of feedback.

 124.

-So that's uh that's the uh the front in Iraq.
+So that's the front in Iraq.

-Fifty years later, the awful, squalid, terrified, poor, oppressed population of Cuba might have a different opinion.
+50 years later, the awful, squalid, terrified, poor, oppressed population of Cuba might have a different opinion.

-Isn't it time, ladies and gentlemen, to devise a policy that doesn't just tolerate Cuba as exhibit A of why communism doesn't work, or whatever else we're using Cuba for?
+Isn't it time, ladies and gentlemen, to devise a policy that doesn't just tolerate Cuba as exhibit A of why communism doesn't work or whatever else we're using Cuba for?

 Isn't it time that we reach out to the people of Cuba and say, your hell is over?

-In what I don't know what way.
+I don't know what way.

-Little signs, small sporadic protests, scattered anti-government graffiti now around Havana, the first signs that enough is enough.
+Little signs, small sporadic protests, scattered anti-government graffiti now around Havana.

 What can we do to help?